tacocats/RomMStream/README.md

 > [!WARNING]
 > Requires RomM server 5.3.0-alpha

-Stream your games on your TV like you would Movies or Shows on Plex/Jellyfin!
+Stream your games on your TV like you would Movies on Plex/Jellyfin!

-RomMStream is React Native TV app for Android TV and Apple TV (tvOS) that signs in to a [RomM](https://github.com/rommapp/romm) server, browses your library by platform, and launches the game in a WebView pointed at RomM's own web player.
+RomMStream is a React Native TV app for Android TV and Apple TV (tvOS) that signs in to a [RomM](https://github.com/rommapp/romm) server, browses your library by platform, and launches the game in a WebView pointed at RomM's own web player.